LonnieCoffman/blog/_posts/2016-10-21-jekyll-installation-and-setup.md

 ##### 5. Install your template
 Copy all of the template files to the folder created in step 3.
 In my case this is the blog folder.
-To install Jekyll and all dependencies run the following:
+The <code>_config.yml</code> file contains specific settings for your site, so it will need to be edited.
+Finally we need to setup Jekyll and all of it's dependencies by issuing the following command.
 {% highlight console %}
  ~/blog $ bundle install
 {% endhighlight %}

 ##### 6. View and edit your new blog

 You can view the site that Jekyll just created on a local server.
 Change to the blog directory that you just created and enter the following.
 {% highlight console %}
  ~ $ bundle exec jekyll serve